CanerMS/Fahrzeug-Simulation/README.md

 ## ⚠️ Disclaimer / Haftungsausschluss

-This project was created for educational purposes as part of my studies.
+This project was created for educational purposes as part of my Computer Engineering studies at RWTH Aachen University.

 **Important Notes:**
 - This implementation is my own work and interpretation